Moulin de Gassac - IGP Hérault Combe Calcaire blanc 2021

 About the estate:

 Much has been written about the Daumas-Gassac estate.
-Aimé Guibert—who passed away in 2016—had identified high-quality terroirs in Aniane capable of producing a Cabernet Sauvignon that was not permitted under the local appellations.
-For his white wine, he also chose to produce a blend of Chardonnay, Viognier, and Petit Manseng, which similarly barred him from the appellation.
+Aimé Guibert—who passed away in 2016—had identified high-quality terroirs in Aniane capable of producing a Cabernet Sauvignon not authorized by the local appellations.
+For his white wine, he also chose to blend Chardonnay, Viognier, and Petit Manseng—a combination that similarly barred him from the appellation.
 His estate therefore produces a red (an 80% blend of non-cloned Cabernet Sauvignon accompanied by some twenty other grape varieties, most of them rare) and a white (also a multi-varietal blend) under the Hérault IGP, which he has successfully positioned at a price point unprecedented in this category.
 The white is aged in stainless steel tanks, while the red is partially aged in barrels.
 Both the white and red wines possess unmatched purity, precision, and complexity, and age remarkably well.
 The range is rounded out by pleasant IGP wines, designed to be enjoyed young.
 A sure bet in the region.

 Guide Hachette des vins